 Complete Line of LISN's for to meet the various EMC Test Standards.

-The word LISN is an abbreviation for 'Line Impedance Stabilization Network'.
-Com-Power offers a line LISN developed for conducted emission testing
+LISN stands for 'Line Impedance Stabilization Network'.
+Com-Power offers a line of LISNs developed for conducted emission testing

-according to the most commonly adopted EMC specifications like CISPR, FCC, ISO, EN and Mil-std 461.
+according to the most commonly adopted EMC specifications like CISPR, FCC, ISO, EN, RTCA DO-160 and MIL-STD 461D.
 The LISN circuit is designed and constructed to meet the performance criteria given by these standards.